knpuniversity/blog/clean-up-migrations.md

 Double-check the queries inside the new file to make sure the new migration looks good.

-But we cannot just commit changes and deploy to production because the database server will try to recreate the tables we already have on production and the migration will fail.
+But we can't just commit these changes and deploy to production... because the database server will try to run this command and recreate the tables we already have on production!
-And... there's almost nothing *less* fun than migrations failing during a deploy!
+There's almost nothing *less* fun than migrations failing during a deploy!
 How can we work around it without manually messing with the production database?

 ### Skipping the Re-generated Migration on Production